ricca509/ansible-setup/README.md

 ## Cloning private repositories

 SSH keys are stored in 1Password.
 In 1Password, go to Preferences -> Developer and check "Use the SSH Agent".
-The snippet is already in the [.dotfiles](https://github.com/ricca509/.dotfiles/commit/6053163eed3db3a561a70f725d47dffe25d382d1).
+The snippet to read SSH keys from 1Password is already in the [.dotfiles](https://github.com/ricca509/.dotfiles/commit/6053163eed3db3a561a70f725d47dffe25d382d1).